Quick navigation:

 The higher your HRV Score is, the better off you are.
 100% means ideal variability, when the sky is your limit — whether we’re talking mental or physical activities.

-Important note: Free users can see all scores and their detailed descriptions during the first 3 days following their sign-up.
+Important note: Free users can see all scores and their detailed descriptions during the first few days following their sign-up.
 After that, only Stress, Energy, and Health scores remain available.
 To get unrestricted access, upgrade to Welltory Premium.
 See what other benefits you’ll get with Welltory Premium.